 Hazardous Substances

-An organisation must identify and adequately manage environmental hazards including wastes or contaminants entering the immediate environment.
-Potentially, an organisation may have to deal with a wide range of these hazardous substances, and as well as multiple hazards in individual sites.
-These hazards may also arise at varying times or interact to produce a number of unwanted outcomes.
+An organisation must identify and adequately manage environmental hazards, including wastes, or contaminants entering the immediate environment.
+Potentially, an organisation may have to deal with a wide range of these hazardous substances, as well as multiple hazards at individual sites.
+These hazards may also arise at varying times, or interact to produce a number of unwanted outcomes.

 It is important an organization: